MartialGeek/dotfiles/README.md

     # udevadm control --reload

+See the [Archlinux wiki](https://wiki.archlinux.org/index.php/Udev#Execute_on_VGA_cable_plug_in) for more explanations.

 There are references to my screens setup in the i3 config file. i3 should ignore them if the monitors does not exist.

-See the [Archlinux wiki](https://wiki.archlinux.org/index.php/Udev#Execute_on_VGA_cable_plug_in) for more explanations.

 You also need to add sudo rules to allow your user, or a group, to run the commands `reboot` and `poweroff` without password.
+For example:

+    username ALL=(ALL) NOPASSWD: /usr/bin/poweroff, /usr/bin/reboot

+Check the path of these executables on your system (`which poweroff && which reboot`).

 I configured i3 to use the image `$HOME/.config/wallpaper/bg.jpg` (or .png) for the desktop background.
 So to change it, simply copy an image with this name in the directory, or create a symbolic link, and reload i3.